openvpi/diffscope/docs/build-from-source.md

 ## Install Qt 5.15.2

-+ If you're using Arm64 (Aarch64 Linux or Apple M1/M2), you need to compile Qt from source and install yourself.
++ If you're using Arm64 (Aarch64 Linux or Apple M1/M2), you need to compile Qt from source and install yourself, or install with `homebrew`.

 + The online installers provide only x86_64 prebuilt binaries.

++ Building with Qt6 is in experiment phase, if using Qt6, change all Qt5 variables below to Qt6.

 ### Mirrors